anchpop/wise_mans_haskell/book.md

 data IntList = End | Cons Int IntList     deriving (Show, Read, Eq)
 ```

-This seems pretty complicated, but it's actually quite simple. `IntList` is the name of our type.
+`IntList` is the name of our type.
 There are two ways to construct one.
 The first is with just a plain `End`.

 ```haskell
 Prelude> End